Corporate Governance Report

 Annual Corporate Governance Statement pursuant to section 289a of the Handelsgesetzbuch (HGB – German Commercial Code)

 This Annual Corporate Governance Statement contains information about the main components of Deutsche Post DHL Group’s corporate governance structure.
-These include the Declaration of Conformity by the Board of Management and the Supervisory Board, relevant corporate governance practices that exceed legal requirements, the working methods of the Board of Management and the Supervisory Board, the composition and working methods of the committees, and the composition targets for the Supervisory Board.
+These include the Declaration of Conformity by the Board of Management and the Supervisory Board, relevant corporate governance practices that exceed legal requirements, the working methods of the Board of Management and the Supervisory Board, the composition and working methods of the committees, the percentage of women on the Supervisory Board, Board of Management and in the top two executive tiers, and the composition targets for the Supervisory Board.

-“The Board of Management and the Supervisory Board of Deutsche Post AG declare that the recommendations of the Government Commission German Corporate Governance Code in the version dated 13 May 2013 / 24 June 2014 have been complied with since issuance of the Declaration of Conformity in December 2013 and that it is intended to comply with all recommendations of the Code in the version dated 24 June 2014 in the future.”
+“The Board of Management and the Supervisory Board of Deutsche Post AG declare that the recommendations of the Government Commission German Corporate Governance Code in the version dated 24 June 2014 have been complied with since issuance of the Declaration of Conformity in December 2014 and that all recommendations of the code in the version dated 5 May 2015 shall be complied with in the future.”

-Our Code of Conduct remained unchanged in 2014.
-It has been a firm part of our corporate culture since 2006 and is applicable to all regions and divisions and the basis of guidelines within the Group.
-The Code of Conduct and these guidelines, together with regional guidelines and procedures, provide the framework for ethical and environmentally sound corporate conduct.
+Our Code of Conduct, which was first issued in 2006, is firmly established in our corporate culture and is applicable to all regions and divisions.
+The Code of Conduct is based upon the principles set out in the Universal Declaration of Human Rights and the United Nations (UN) Global Compact.
+The code is consistent with recognised legal standards, including the applicable anti-corruption legislation and agreements.
+The code of Conduct and all other Group guidelines, together with regional guidelines and procedures, provide the framework for ethical and environmentally sound corporate conduct.
 The guidelines serve as a clear point of reference for all employees, informing them of our values and principles.
-The guidelines are based upon the principles set out in the Universal Declaration of Human Rights, the United Nations (UN) Global Compact, the ILO Declaration on Fundamental Principles and Rights at Work of 1998 and the OECD Guidelines for multinational enterprises.
-The Code is available in 21 languages.
-Employees can attend webinars to learn about the Code.
+The code is available in 21 languages.
+Employees can attend webinars to learn about the code.

 The Code of Conduct also sets out our commitment to the health of our employees, respect for human rights, the rejection of child and forced labour, and our position on diversity and inclusion.
 The Corporate Diversity & Inclusion Statement issued in 2013 reflects our belief that diversity represents both a key factor for success and a distinct competitive advantage.
-In the Statement we also undertake to promote an inclusive working environment and express our opposition to all forms of discrimination.
-The Diversity Council began work in February 2014, meeting on three occasions during the year under review.
-The participants discussed the strategic direction of diversity and exchanged views on the divisions’ various requirements of diversity management.
+In the statement we also undertake to promote an inclusive working environment and express our opposition to all forms of discrimination.
+Two years ago we set up the Diversity Council as an internal forum where participants can discuss the strategic direction, and the divisions’ differing requirements, of diversity management.
+The Diversity Council met on two occasions during the year under review.
+Members are also advocates for diversity within their divisions.

 Within Deutsche Post DHL Group, the Chief Compliance Officer is responsible for the compliance management system and reports directly to the Chief Financial Officer.
 The Chief Compliance Officer is supported by the Global Compliance Office, which establishes Group-wide compliance management standards and supports the implementation of related activities within the divisions.
-Each of the four operating divisions has a Compliance Officer, who regularly presents a report to the Board of Management member for the respective division.
-These reports are incorporated into the Chief Compliance Officer’s report to the Board of Management and to the Finance and Audit Committee of the Supervisory Board.
+Each of the four operating divisions has a Compliance Officer and a network of compliance managers, which are responsible for implementing all compliance management activities.
+The divisional Compliance Officers report regularly to the Board of Management member for their division and maintain close contact with the Global Compliance Office.
+The divisional reports are incorporated into the Chief Compliance Officer’s report to the Board of Management and to the Finance and Audit Committee of the Supervisory Board.

-The main compliance management activities within Deutsche Post DHL Group include creating a system for identifying potential compliance risks, evaluating business partner compliance, and developing and organising compliance-related training and communications.
+The main compliance management activities within Deutsche Post DHL Group include creating a system for identifying potential compliance risks, devising suitable training and communications measures, evaluating business partner compliance, investigating cases of misconduct and imposing sanctions.
+The main purpose of the compliance programme is to prevent cases of non-compliance.
+Group-wide communications ensure that all employees are aware of the relevance of compliance and provide information about the relevant rules of conduct.
 Our compliance hotline is a key factor in reporting breaches of the law or our guidelines.
 The hotline is available in around 150 countries and assists employees in reporting potential breaches of the law or the Code of Conduct within the company.
 The hotline also provides a structure for addressing and resolving such breaches.
-The insights gained from reported cases are used to improve the compliance management system on an on-going basis.
-Group-wide communications on compliance ensure that all employees are aware of the relevance of compliance, and provide briefings on specific features of the Code of Conduct.
+The insights gained from reported cases are used to make on-going improvements to the compliance management system.

 In addition to the board departments of the Chief Executive Officer (CEO), the Chief Financial Officer (CFO) and the Board Member for Human Resources, the Board of Management also includes four operating divisions: Post - eCommerce - Parcel, Express, Global Forwarding, Freight, and Supply Chain.
 Group management functions are centralised in the Corporate Center.
 The Group Strategy provides a framework for the whole Group.
-It follows the goal of remaining the postal service for Germany and becoming the logistics company for the world.
 The Board’s rules of procedure lay down objectives for the basic internal structure, management and co-operation within the Board of Management.
 Within this framework, each Board member manages their department independently and informs the rest of the Board about key developments at regular intervals.
-The Board of Management as a whole decides on matters of particular significance for the company or the Group, including all decisions that have to be presented to the Supervisory Board for approval, and on all tasks that cannot be delegated by law.
+The Board of Management as a whole decides on matters of particular significance for the company or the Group, including all tasks that cannot be delegated and all decisions that have to be presented to the Supervisory Board for approval.
 The entire Board of Management also decides upon matters presented by one member of the Board of Management for decision by the Board of Management as a whole.

 When making decisions, members of the Board of Management may not act in their own personal interest or exploit corporate business opportunities for their own benefit.
 The Supervisory Board must be informed of any conflicts of interest without delay.

 The Supervisory Board advises and oversees the Board of Management and also appoints the members of the Board of Management.
 The Supervisory Board has established rules of procedure that include the basic internal structure, a catalogue of Board of Management transactions requiring Supervisory Board approval and rules for the Supervisory Board committees.
 The Supervisory Board meets at least twice every six months in a calendar year.
 Extraordinary Supervisory Board meetings are held whenever particular developments or measures need to be discussed or approved promptly.
-In financial year 2014, the Supervisory Board met for eight plenary meetings, 20 committee meetings and one closed meeting, as described in the Report of the Supervisory Board.
-All members attended at least half of the meetings.
-The overall attendance rate remained high in the year under review, at over 95 %.
+In financial year 2015, the Supervisory Board met for eight plenary meetings, 22 committee meetings and one closed meeting, as described in the Report of the Supervisory Board.
+All members attended more than half of the meetings of the Supervisory Board and the committees on which they serve.
+The overall attendance rate remained high in the year under review, at over 94 %.

 The Board of Management and the Supervisory Board engage in regular dialogue regarding the Group’s financial position and performance, strategic initiatives, key business transactions, the progress of acquisitions, compliance and compliance management, risk exposure and risk management, and all material planning and related implementation issues.
 The Board of Management informs the Supervisory Board promptly and in full about all issues of significance.
 The Chairman of the Supervisory Board and the CEO maintain close contact and discuss current issues.
 The Chairman of the Supervisory Board also has regular contact with other Board of Management members between Supervisory Board meetings.